 "Tom and Scot Spooner are, unquestionably, accomplished Special Operations combat veterans who achieved the pinnacle of their profession before retirement.
 They are also proven innovators, at the highest level, when it comes to techniques and methods to improve individual and group leadership capabilities in the civilian arena.
 I engaged Tom and Scot to build an “out of the box”, fresh approach to rapidly building leadership skills of front-line managers.
 The results…the most creative and effective leadership development experience that I have witnessed in my 40-plus years in Corporate America.
 They blended the best of Special Ops leadership principles and practices with those of the best of civilian corporate programs.
 The final product was nothing short of astonishing.
 The real impact on my front-line managers was immediate and profound.
 I have seen nothing like it in my entire career.
 These guys are to be taken very seriously and will, no doubt, go on to change the landscape of leadership development at every level.
 They are THAT good!
 And…the unexpected bonus is; they are wonderful human beings who care deeply about their clients and their commitment to “make a difference”.

 Scot and Tom kick off the Original Freedom Podcast explaining what exactly Original Freedom means.
 The brothers hit on several topics that go into freedom, such as COURAGE and AUTHENTICITY.

-There is more on the way from the Spooner brothers.
-Coming soon, is Original Freedom's Crushing the Cage.
+Enrollment is now open for Original Freedom's Crushing the Cage.
 Click the link below to reserve your spot for their program that will MAKE you free!